 Most Americans agree that the opioid crisis desperately needs to be addressed.
 But many black Americans are wondering: "Where was federal government intervention and billions of U.S. dollars when inner city blacks were struggling with the crack/cocaine epidemic throughout the 80s and early 90s?

-Not only did the U.S. government find a way to arm the Contras, they found a method of injecting poison into low income neighborhoods that would subsequently devastate black families and further disparage black Americans.
+Not only did the U.S. government find a way to arm the Contras, they found a method of injecting poison into neighborhoods that would subsequently devastate black families and further disparage black Americans.
 Destruction came in the form of drug addiction, overdose deaths, violent crimes, and the imprisonment of users and street dealers.

 In 1986, Congress passed the Anti-Drug Abuse Act, which established mandatory minimum sentences for those convicted of having specific amounts of cocaine.
 However, convictions and sentences were more severe for inner city blacks who used crack cocaine, while powder cocaine was the drug of choice for middle and upper class white Americans.

-Instead of funding drug rehabilitation programs, treatment centers, and counseling services in the 80s, the government instead chose to clamp down on the distribution and consumption of crack cocaine.
+Instead of funding drug rehabilitation programs, treatment centers, and counseling services in the 80s, the government instead chose to clamp down on the the distribution and consumption of crack cocaine.
 Minimum jail sentences, along with the health issues resulting from rampant drug use, systematically destroyed many black families across the U.S.

 Maybe if the CIA had not illegally smuggled drugs into black communities -- creating a crack cocaine epidemic that resulted in the deaths of thousands, the incarceration of thousands of black men, and the destruction of black families -- more African-Americans would be concerned about the opioid epidemic disproporationately destroying white middle class families.